FabioORamos/pingnoran/Demos/WordpressEvolution old/STAGE1 - Setup and Manual wordpress build.md

 Set `Value` to your chosen database password (make sure its complex) Click `Create parameter`

-# STAGE 1C - Connect to the instance and install a database and wordpress
+# Connect to the instance and install a database and wordpress

 Right click on `Wordpress-Manual` choose `Connect` Choose `Session Manager`